xwp/stream/readme.md

 - [Plugin on WordPress.org](https://wordpress.org/plugins/stream/)

+## Documentation

+View the [plugin description on WordPress.org](https://wordpress.org/plugins/stream/) for the list of features and screenshots.

 ## Contribute

 All suggestions and contributions are welcome!
-See the [contributor documentation](contributing.md) for how to report issues and setup the local development environment.
+View the [contributor documentation](contributing.md) for how to report issues and setup the local development environment.

 ## Credits